7 Animals Threatened by Climate Change

 3. Giant Pandas

 The giant panda is the figurehead of animal conservation.
+They’re one of the most well-known animals threatened by climate change.
 These furry creatures have made substantial progress in recent years.
 There are now nearly 2,000 giant pandas in the wild, which has lessened their extinction risk to “vulnerable.”

 That said, it’s still true that climate change impacts giant pandas.
 The main reason is habitat loss.
 This deforestation involves building structures that ultimately divide giant panda populations.
 It also destroys bamboo groves that these bears need to survive.